Felister04/HR-DATA-ANALYSIS--LITA-CLASS-PROJECT/README.md

 Based on the analysis, we recommend the following:

 - Implement targeted retention strategies in departments with high attrition.
-- Offer professional development programs to improve job satisfaction in roles with lower scores.
+- Offer professional development programs to improve job satisfaction in marital status with lower scores.
-- Review hiring strategies to better align educational background with job roles.
+- Review hiring strategies to better align gender with job roles.